 - 11.6.1 Committee Decision When a decision is reached by the Committee, they will summon the appellant, the official and the Range Master to present their judgment. - 11.6.2 Implement Decision It will be the responsibility of the Range Master to implement the Committee's decision.
-The Range Master will post the decision in a place available to all competitors.
+The Range Master will advise the appropriate match personnel who will post the decision in a place available to all competitors.
 The decision is not retroactive and will not affect any incidents prior to the decision.